godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 .. note:: ``gradient length`` is set to ``10``.

-You will need to play around with settings a bit to find ones that suit your project.
+You will need to play around with the options a bit to find settings that suit your project.
 There is no right solution for everyone, which is why Godot provides so much flexibility.
 Just keep in mind that the higher ``filter`` set the more expensive the shadows will be.